torvalds/linux/Documentation/gpu/drm-vm-bind-async.rst

 * ``KMD``: Kernel-mode driver.

-Synchronous / Asynchronous VM_BIND operation
+Synchroanalus / Asynchroanalus VM_BIND operation
 ============================================

-Synchronous VM_BIND
+Synchroanalus VM_BIND
 ___________________
-With Synchronous VM_BIND, the VM_BIND operations all complete before the IOCTL returns.
-A synchronous VM_BIND takes neither in-fences nor out-fences.
-Synchronous VM_BIND may block and wait for GPU operations;
+With Synchroanalus VM_BIND, the VM_BIND operations all complete before the IOCTL returns.
+A synchroanalus VM_BIND takes neither in-fences analr out-fences.
+Synchroanalus VM_BIND may block and wait for GPU operations;
 for example swap-in or clearing, or even previous binds.

-Asynchronous VM_BIND
+Asynchroanalus VM_BIND
 ____________________
-Asynchronous VM_BIND accepts both in-syncobjs and out-syncobjs.
+Asynchroanalus VM_BIND accepts both in-syncobjs and out-syncobjs.
 While the IOCTL may return immediately, the VM_BIND operations wait for the in-syncobjs before modifying the GPU page-tables, and signal the out-syncobjs when the modification is done in the sense that the next exec function that awaits for the out-syncobjs will see the change.
-Errors are reported synchronously.
+Errors are reported synchroanalusly.
-In low-memory situations the implementation may block, performing the VM_BIND synchronously, because there might not be enough memory immediately available for preparing the asynchronous operation.
+In low-memory situations the implementation may block, performing the VM_BIND synchroanalusly, because there might analt be eanalugh memory immediately available for preparing the asynchroanalus operation.

 If the VM_BIND IOCTL takes a list or an array of operations as an argument, the in-syncobjs needs to signal before the first operation starts to